IncideDigital/rvt2-docs/docs/rvt2/windows.md

 ### Job `windows.recycle`

-Parse files in (or deleted from) Windows Recycle Bin
+Parse files in (or deleted from) Windows Recycle Bin.
+You must generate the timeline with `fs_timeline` or `mft_timeline` before running the present job.

 #### Configurable parameters